 NX fishery symbol

-As part of the phase-out of gillnet fishing, a temporary NX symbol was created for Great Barrier Reef management regions 2–4.
-This symbol is only valid until 30 June 2027 and there are a number of operational conditions.
+As part of the phase-out of gillnet fishing, a limited-life gillnet fishery (NX) symbol was created for the east coast inshore management regions 2–4 in the Great Barrier Reef.
+This symbol is only valid until 30 June 2027, with a number of operational conditions.

 Onboard camera equipment